Robert J. Vlasic

 Robert Joseph Vlasic (March 9, 1926 – May 8, 2022) was an American business executive.
 He helped build Vlasic Pickles into one of the most popular pickle brands in the United States, controlling about a quarter of the market as of 1978.

 Early life and education

 Vlasic was born and raised in Detroit, Michigan.
-His grandfather Franjo "Frank" Vlašić and his father Joseph Vlašić were Croatian Catholic immigrants, maybe of Vlach origin according to their surname, who ran a dairy distribution business.
+His grandfather Franjo "Frank" Vlašić and his father Joseph Vlašić were Croatian Catholic immigrants, possibly of Vlach origin according to their surname, who ran a dairy distribution business.
 Robert Vlasic served in the Navy during World War II, then attended the University of Michigan, earning a degree in industrial and mechanical engineering in 1949.
 In 1988, the university established the deanship of the college of engineering as an endowed position, the Robert J. Vlasic Dean of Engineering.
 It was the first endowed deanship in any college or school at the university.